 We have specific procedures if your income is significantly different now than it was in 2015.
 If students believe their FAFSA information should be professionally reviewed because of a significant income change such as the loss of student’s or parent’s employment, loss of the student’s spouse or parent, an illness or injury that results in high medical bills, and so on, this can be reviewed on a case-by-case basis.
 There is a Change of Income Form available that students (and their parents, if applicable) can fill out to make income adjustments.
 Students will need to provide documentation of the financial changes and the forms and the documentation will be professionally reviewed to see if adjustments can be made.
 Please contact our office to discuss this process before filling out the form.

 Students will not be awarded in October.
 Although the FAFSA is available to fill out early this year, students will not be awarded as early.
 We plan to begin awarding incoming freshmen after March 1st.
 Continuing students will not be awarded until after the spring semester is complete and final grades are in so we can evaluate the student’s academic progress.

 The priority deadline is still March 15th 2017.
 Our priority deadline has not changed from previous years.
 If the student submits the FAFSA correctly before March 15th, the student could be eligible to receive additional funding.

 We have professional staff at SDSU who are here to help you with your FAFSA.
-If you are having difficulties filling out your FAFSA or have further questions about the new processes, or the change of income processes, feel free to call us or come into our office to meet with someone.
+If you are having difficulties filling out your FAFSA or have further questions about the new processes, or the change of income processes, feel free to call us, send us an email, or come into our office to meet with someone.
 We have computers set up in the front of our office for you to use to fill out your FAFSA online.
 We are available Monday through Friday from 8am to 5pm and an appointment is not necessary.
 Please keep in mind we are often closed on holidays.